tmfreiberg/road-safety/README.md

 The trained classification model is deployed using a Streamlit app.
 This app serves as a valuable tool for various stakeholders, including:

-- **911 Dispatchers**: Enhancing emergency response based on predicted accident severity.
-- **Municipal Authorities and Town Planners**: Informing urban planning and infrastructure decisions.
+- **Municipal Authorities and Town Planners**: Informing urban planning/infrastructure decisions, as well as traffic control logistics.
 - **Vision Zero Campaigners**: Supporting initiatives aimed at reducing traffic accidents and fatalities.

 ## How to Use